sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

    :alt: salesforce
    :width: 90%

-On Successful completion of above steps, Go to path where you installed salesforce drive and point to below path:
+On Successful completion of the above steps, go to path where you installed salesforce drive and point to the below path:

 ::